 - Don’t eat anything!
 This is hard, but doable.
 Remember, you’re only attacking a short section of the day.
 Once you’re done, you can eat all you like.

-- Check your blood sugar every hour (tip: set a timer, alarm clock, or use the reminders in Companion Pro) and keep good records.
+- Check your blood sugar every hour (tip: set a timer, alarm clock, or use the reminders in Logbook) and keep good records.
 Record the time and result of each test.

 - Check your blood sugar if you feel low.
 If you are low, stop the basal rate test and treat the low.
 Depending on how far into the test you are, you’ve just learned something very useful about your basal insulin!